cell-os/cell-os/docs/deployment-aws.md

 ## Current node layout
-This setup currently places only Zookeeper in the Nucleus and Mesos master and Marathon are part of the body.
+This setup currently places only Zookeeper in the Nucleus and Mesos master and Marathon are part of the `stateless-body`.
 While this may seem weird, the reason is that neither Mesos master, nor Marathon are stateful nor do they require special care (they can be stopped and restarted anytime without a big impact.
-On the other hand Zookeeper is stateful and latency sensitive and also critical to the functioning of the rest of the cell, so requires special attention.
+On the other hand Zookeeper is stateful and latency sensitive and also critical to the functioning of the rest of the cell, so requires isolation.

-We may not want to run either Mesos master or Marathon on every slave, however so perhaps we may end up having a separate scaling group or even scheduling them on top of Mesos and only bootstrap them at the initial cell provisioning.
+We may not want to run either Mesos master or Marathon on every slave, so  we may end up having a separate scaling group or even scheduling them on top of Mesos and only bootstrap them at the initial cell provisioning.